Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: Height Functions and Reduction Theory

 \subsection{W-Active Lie Algebras and The Contraction Hypothesis in $G/\G$}

-We recall here several facts concerning unipotent radicals of parabolic subgroups which will useful for us.
+We recall here several facts concerning unipotent radicals of parabolic subgroups which will be useful for us.
 The first is the following observation due to Tomanov and Weiss~\cite{TomanovWeiss}. \begin{lemma}[Proposition 3.3 in~\cite{TomanovWeiss}] There exists a compact neighborhood $W$ of $0$ in $\mf{g}$ such that for all $g\in G$, the Lie algebra generated by $\mrm{Ad}(g)(\mf{g}_\Z)\cap W$ is unipotent. \end{lemma}

 Next, we record the following classical facts regarding intersections of parabolic groups.
-Recall that a \emph{Borel subgroup} of $G$ is one which is maximal among connected solvable subgroups.

-\begin{lemma} Suppose that $B$ is a Borel subgroup and $P$ is a parabolic subgroup of $G$.
-Then, the following hold. \begin{enumerate} [(i)] \item If $B$ contains the unipotent radical of $P$, then $B\subseteq P$. \item{\cite[Proposition 14.22(iii)]{Borel-LinearAlgebraicGroups}} If $Q$ is conjugate to $P$ and $Q$ contains the unipotent radical of $P$, then $Q=P$. \end{enumerate} \end{lemma} \begin{proof} Item $(i)$ in fact follows from $(ii)$.
-Let $B' \subset P$ be a Borel subgroup (over $\R$) containing the unipotent radical of $P$.
-Then, since all Borel subgroups are conjugate, there exists $g\in G$ such that $gB'g^{-1} = B \subseteq gPg^{-1}$.
+\begin{lemma} Suppose that $P_0$ is a minimal parabolic subgroup and $P$ is a parabolic subgroup of $G$.
+Then, the following hold. \begin{enumerate} [(i)] \item If $P_0$ contains the unipotent radical of $P$, then $P_0\subseteq P$. \item{\cite[Proposition 14.22(iii)]{Borel-LinearAlgebraicGroups}} If $Q$ is conjugate to $P$ and $Q$ contains the unipotent radical of $P$, then $Q=P$. \end{enumerate} \end{lemma} \begin{proof} Item $(i)$ in fact follows from $(ii)$.
+Let $P_0' \subset P$ be a minimal parabolic subgroup (over $\R$) containing the unipotent radical of $P$.
+Then, since all minimal parabolic subgroups are conjugate~\cite[Proposition 21.12]{Borel-LinearAlgebraicGroups}, there exists $g\in G$ such that $gP_0'g^{-1} = P_0 \subseteq gPg^{-1}$.
 In particular, we can apply $(ii)$ with $Q=gPg^{-1}$ to get that $P = Q$ and hence the claim follows. \end{proof}

 Following~\cite{KleinbockWeiss-SchmidtExpanding}, we make the following key definition. \begin{definition} Given a neighborhood $W \subset \mf{g}$ of $0$ and $g\in G$, we say a Lie sub-algebra $\mf{u}$ is $\mbf{W}$-\textbf{active} for $g$ if